 The technological purpose of the substance as a food additive for the proposed use is similar to that for the already permitted purpose (limit browning and so act as an antioxidant).
-However, this is different to its other approved use as a permitted dough conditioner processing aid.
+But it is different to that of its technological purpose as a permitted dough conditioner processing aid.